13 Automated Data Collection & Extraction

 3. Alternative 2: GetData extracts data automatically from scanned images (~$30).

 4. Alternative 3: R package digitize will extract data from scatterplots within the R environment.
-This article will walk you through the process.
+Note that this is no longer on CRAN due to dependency issues but you can still install and try to work with it directly from the Github repository.

 1. Text Mining with R by Julia Silge and David Robinson